imgix/django-imgix/README.md

     `http://my-domain.imgix.net/media/images/dsc_0001.jpg?h=555&w=1280`

-All other `key=value` pairs will results in a URL parameter that Imgix can recognise and use to generate your image.
+All other `key=value` pairs will result in a URL parameter that Imgix can recognise and use to generate your image.

 For a full list of supported parameters, see [here](https://www.imgix.com/docs/reference/ "Imgix API reference")